 Born and raised in vibrant Kelowna, BC Élodie showed interest in the arts from a young age; dancing, singing and performing on many occasions around the city.
 At the age of 18, after graduating from high school she traveled to Toronto to study performing arts at Randolph College of Performing arts.

-Two full years of craziness followed and Élodie graduated in December 2015 from the performing arts program arts as a nominee to the triple threat award, and three awesome roles under her belt; Calpurnia (Julius Caesar) Eleanor (Big Love) and Morticia (The Addams Family musical).
+Two really full years of craziness followed and Élodie graduated from the performing arts program arts as a nominee to the triple threat award, and three awesome roles under her belt; Calpurnia (Julius Caesar) Eleanor (Big Love) and Morticia (The Addams Family musical).

-In both 2016 and 2017 Élodie served as a bilingual emcee for Kelowna’s acclaimed annual Maple Festival.
-She then emceed for the kids’ show Oh non ! put on by AKA Dance productions for immersion schools in the GTA.
+Juggling her time between Kelowna and Toronto the big smoke, Élodie served as a bilingual emcee for Kelowna’s acclaimed annual Maple Festival.
+She then emceed for the kids’ show Oh No! put on by AKA Dance productions for immersion schools in the Toronto GTA.

-Wanting to dip her toes in directing, Élodie created, directed and produced her first devised theatre piece called SPACES.
-This audience participation piece explored space and proximity between humans in all types of relationships and went up at the Cahoots Theatre venue.
-In 2017 Élodie directed Frontières Libres, an Ontario-written francophone play.
+Wanting to dip her toes in directing, Élodie created, directed and produced her first devised theatre piece called Spaces.
+This audience participation piece explored space and proximity between humans in all types of relationships and the exploration work went up at the Cahoots Theatre venue. Élodie also had the opportunity to direct Frontières Libres, a francophone Canadian play.
 With a company of 17 actors and inspired by Lecoq views on character discovery, she explored heightened stylistic theatre, chorus work and choreography.

-Élodie can’t wait to see what 2018 has in store for her.
+Élodie can’t wait to see what the future has in store for her.